-- International Showcase: The volume cranks up, and crowds swell, as the days of the challenge rock on.
+- Opening Night & International Showcases (Tuesday, Jan.
+24, 2023): The volume cranks up, and crowds swell, as the days of the challenge rock on.
 If you’re looking for a low-key experience, the International Showcase on opening night makes a good orientation—not only to the IBC, but to Beale Street.
-This is your chance to hear how musicians from Australia to Colombia to Italy interpret the blues, and to experience 10 different Beale Street venues where they’ll be performing.
+This is your chance to hear how musicians from Australia to Colombia to Italy interpret the blues, and to experience the different Beale Street venues where they’ll be performing.

-- Youth Showcase: Thursday and Friday of the IBC promise to be the busiest on Beale and inside its clubs.
-Get an early start Friday with the Youth Showcase at Hard Rock Café.
+- Youth Showcase & Semifinals (Friday, Jan.
+27): Friday of the IBC promise to be the busiest on Beale and inside its clubs.
+Get an early start with the Youth Showcase.
 Musicians ages 21 and under will perform for a room of talent scouts, journalists and you, as long as you arrive in time to nab a seat and a wristband.
 And with that, you might as well stay for the night’s semifinals.

-Between sessions, you'll be able to visit The Blues Foundation's Blues Hall of Fame.
+Between sessions of the IBC, you'll also be able to visit The Blues Foundation's Blues Hall of Fame.
 Any casual blues fan or music-lover will want to make this part of their Memphis itinerary.